 18.5 All fees are routinely reviewed on the anniversary date and are subject to uplift based on indexation and service usage versus that reasonably expected.
 EEF will provide 30 days’ notice of any change to fees due.

 18.6 Any sums payable which remain outstanding and which are not paid on the due date shall bear interest from day to day at the rate equal to 8% per annum above the Bank of England base rate.

 18.7 All fees and charges are quoted exclusive of VAT unless otherwise specified.
 VAT will be applied at the prevailing rate.

 19. Fees – Fair usage

-19.1 Outside of the routine annual fee review process as per clause 18.5, Subscription fees are also subject to immediate review where it is believed that the Customers usage of the service is excessive.
+19.1 Outside of the routine annual fee review process as per clause 18.5, Subscription fees are also subject to immediate review where it is believed that the Customers usage of the service, other than the HR portal, is excessive.

 19.2 Where it is believed a Customers usage is unreasonably excessive and such usage levels are not reflected in the fee charged, then EEF reserve the right to charge additional fees and/or reduce a Customers service entitlement to that reasonably expected for the fee charged.

 19.3 EEF agrees to provide reasonable notice of proposed changes to fees in such circumstances, providing no less than 30 days’ notice of a change in fee or change in service entitlement.